Who We Are

 History

-In 1966, St. John’s Community Nursery School, a non-profit/non-sectarian preschool, opened in St. John's church on Main Street in Hingham.
+Founded in 1966, St. John’s Community Nursery School, a non-profit/non-sectarian preschool, opened in St. John's church on Main Street in Hingham.
 In 2004, we changed our name to Hingham Nursery School and parents, former parents and the greater community banded together to raise money and search for a new location.
 In 2006, we opened the doors to the brand new building at 1101 Main Street, made possible by dedicated parents and a supportive community.

 To date, over 2,000 students have spent their preschool years with us.
 And we are proud to have students today whose parents were also students.
+Hingham Nursery School is proud to be a part of the tradition of strong schools in Hingham.

 Traditions